IEscher/DAI-2022-HTTP-Infra/README.md

 ### Note

 A dedicated branch has been made for each step of the laboratory.
 Doing so, it allows us to easily test each step separately.
+In each of these branches are also README.md files that explain the step in more detail.

 The main branch is a copy of the 6th step, but containing the report as main README.